diyessi/explications/content/articles/srt1.md

 Columns 8 through 10 contain a three character operation which determine the syntax for the line.
 Detailed descriptions of the operations can be found in [IBM 704 electronic data-processing machine](https://bitsavers.org/pdf/ibm/704/24-6661-2_704_Manual_1955.pdf) while pseudo-ops are described in SAP assembler documentation.

+In assembly, the first six columns are an optional label for the address that will be associated with the instruction.
+Any spaces will be removed, so `OLD X` and `OLDX` are the same label.
+Column 7 must contain a blank.
+Columns 8 through 10 contain the opcode or pseudo-op and column 11 must be blank.
+For a regular operation, starting at column 12 are up to three comma-separated expressions containing no blanks followed by a blank.
+The three expressions are the address, tag, and decrement.
+If not specified, they default to 0.

 ## Comments

 Any characters separated by at least one space from the last operand are comments.
 If the assembler reads the program from cards, characters in columns 73 through 80 will not be seen and will not show up in a listing, while when read from tape they are available to the assembler.
 The `REM` (remark) pseudo-op is used for lines that only contain comments.
 Early versions of the assembler required two spaces between `REM` and the comment, but the first `REM` above indicates that this requirement was later dropped.